 On 1 January 2020, the Financial Services Act (FinSA) and the Financial Institutions Act (FinIA), together with the Ordinances on Financial Services (FinSO), on Financial Institutions (FinIO) and on Supervisory Organisations (SOO) and the implementation rules, entered into force.
 Under the FinIA, portfolio managers and trustees (previously unlicensed businesses only subject to anti-money laundering regulation) have to apply for a licence with the Swiss Financial Market Supervisory Authority (FINMA) and are subject to compliance requirements and ongoing prudential supervision by new supervisory organisations, which are authorised and supervised by FINMA.
-The supervisory organisations must report any serious breaches of supervisory law or other irregularities to FINMA, which it cannot eliminate during routine supervision or for which it does not seem adequate to set a period for regularisation.
+The supervisory organisation must report any serious breaches of supervisory law or other irregularities to FINMA, which it cannot eliminate during routine supervision or for which it does not seem adequate to set a period for regularisation.

 FINMA regularly publishes circulars to ensure that the financial market laws are consistently and appropriately applied.
-For instance, in connection with risk and compliance management measures, FINMA outlines corporate governance requirements for banks and insurance companies, how banks shall manage liquidity risks, etc. The newest circular is

-FINMA circular 2023/03 on operational risks and resilience of banks, which will enter into force on 1 January 2024.
-It adopts the revised principles for managing operational risks and the new principles on operational resilience published by the Basel Committee of Banking Supervision and will replace the Swiss Bankers Association's 'Recommendations for Business Continuity Management'.
-The currently applicable FINMA circular 2017/1 on banks' corporate governance is based on standards as well, in this case on international standards (eg, ISO (International Organization for Standardization) standards and Institute of Internal Auditors (IIA) concepts) and requires that banks implement independent and separate risk management, compliance management and internal audit functions with direct access to the governing body.
-The circular 2015/2 on banks' liquidity risks clarifies the statutory minimum qualitative requirements for the management of liquidity risks and the minimum quantitative financing ratio requirements.
-All FINMA Circulars will remain applicable in 2024.
+For instance, in connection with risk and compliance management measures, FINMA outlines corporate governance requirements for banks and insurance companies, how banks shall manage liquidity risks, etc. FINMA circular 2017/1 on banks' corporate governance is based on ISO (International Organization for Standardization) standards and (Institute of Internal Auditors (IIA) concepts and requires that banks implement independent and separate risk management, compliance management and internal audit functions with direct access to the governing body.
+And the circular 2015/2 on banks' liquidity risks clarifies the statutory minimum qualitative requirements for the management of liquidity risks and the minimum quantitative financing ratio requirements.

-Technological developments have also led to new compliance requirements, for instance, for initial coin offerings and the offering of cryptocurrencies.
+Technological developments have also led to new compliance requirements, for instance, for initial coin old erings and the offering of cryptocurrencies.
 FINMA issued guidance relating to the regulatory treatment of initial coin offerings (ICOs), guidelines for enquiries regarding the regulatory framework for ICOs, as well as supplement to these guidelines.
 The Swiss Bankers Association has issued guidelines on opening corporate accounts for blockchain companies.
 The purpose of these guidelines is to facilitate the opening of bank accounts with Swiss banks by blockchain companies domiciled in Switzerland and at the same time to assist Swiss banks with risk management in their business dealings, in particular regarding the AMLA.

 In the health sector, a revision of the Therapeutic Products Act and its accompanying Ordinance on Integrity and Transparency of Therapeutic Products and Their Sale entered into force on 1 January 2020.
-The Ordinance includes clearly defined transparency provisions, particularly regarding the conditions and limits for rebates and other benefits, and delegates their implementation to the cantons and partially to the federal agency Swissmedic.
+The Ordinance includes clearly defined transparency provisions, particularly regarding the legitimacy of rebates and other benefits, and delegates their implementation to the cantons and partially to Swissmedic.
 These sector-specific integrity and transparency rules complement the criminal offences of bribery of public officials and bribery in the private sector.